 What does "elote" mean in Spanish?

-“Elote” translates to “ear of corn” in Spanish, a fitting name for this delicious dish.
+Elote means “ear of corn” in Spanish, which makes perfect sense for this dish.

 Can elote be made in advance?